F.T.C. Urged to Investigate MTV’s

 “We are dealing with a tanning epidemic in this country, and I see the effects it has on young men and women every day in my practice.
 It amazes me that girls come to see me and admit that they have memberships at three different tanning salons,” said Senior Vice President of The Skin Cancer Foundation Deborah Sarnoff, MD, the dermatologist who staged the televised 2010 intervention with Jersey Shore’s cast.
 “There is a cavalier attitude that it’s ‘just’ skin cancer, and that it can be easily remedied.
 But it’s not a joke to the people who watch their nose disappear with excision surgery, or to those who undergo chemotherapy to stop the spread of their potentially deadly melanoma.
 This is real – I’ve had patients as young as 25 die from melanoma.”

 The Skin Cancer Foundation acknowledges that it is not MTV’s role to advocate or dismiss any particular activity or behavior.
 However, the network has an impressionable demographic that happens to be a core part of the population at particular risk for skin cancer.
-From 1970 to 2009, the incidence of melanoma increased by 800 percent among young women and 400 percent among young men.12 Each year, more than 9,000 people die from melanoma.13 By refusing to warn Jersey Shore viewers about the thoroughly established dangers of tanning, MTV is putting lives in danger.
+Each year, more than 9,000 people die from melanoma.12 By refusing to warn Jersey Shore viewers about the thoroughly established dangers of tanning, MTV is putting lives in danger.

 The complaint was filed with the F.T.C. by Sanders Ortoli Vaughn-Flam Rosenstadt (SOVR) LLP, on behalf of The Skin Cancer Foundation.
 The complaint is available at SkinCancer.org/jersey-shore.

 For more information about The Skin Cancer Foundation, including information about indoor tanning and its link to skin cancer, please visit SkinCancer.org.